Dredge (video game): The Pale Reach

-The Fisherman heads south of the archipelago to discover The Pale Reach, a frozen biome that appears and disappears every few years.
-After helping a nature photographer capture a photo of a ravenous creature resembling a narwhal, as well as finding and assembling an icebreaker ram for his boat, the Fisherman finds himself on the trail of an Antarctic expedition crew that disappeared nearly 100 years ago while investigating the Pale Reach, finding journal entries that reveal that the Captain, Navigator, and Boatswain of the crew had become enthralled by the ravaged and still-living remains of an enormous eldritch monster trapped in the ice.
-As the crew attempted to free the creature under the promise of treasure, the First Officer led a mutiny, ending in the crew either dying or fleeing the Pale Reach, with only the four men remaining and becoming trapped in the ice themselves, still bound to the creature and unable to die.
-After finding enchanted ice axes, the Fisherman is able to free the men from their torment, with their deaths killing the creature as well.
+The Fisherman heads south of the archipelago to discover the Pale Reach, a frozen biome that appears and disappears every few years.
+He helps a nature photographer capture a photo of a ravenous creature resembling a narwhal and assembles an icebreaker ram for his boat.
+The Fisherman then pursues the trail of an Antarctic expedition crew that disappeared nearly 100 years ago while investigating the Pale Reach.
+He finds journal entries that reveal that the Captain, Navigator, and Boatswain of the crew became enthralled by the ravaged and still-living remains of an enormous eldritch monster trapped in the ice.
+As the crew attempted to free the creature under the promise of treasure, the First Officer led a mutiny, which ended in most of the crew dying or fleeing the Pale Reach.
+Four men remained and became trapped in the ice, still bound to the creature and unable to die.
+After finding enchanted ice axes, the Fisherman frees the men from their torment, with their deaths killing the creature as well.

 The Iron Rig

 The Fisherman comes across an oil rig owned by the Ironhaven Company and meets two of its chief staff, the Foreman and the Scientist.
 The Foreman asks the Fisherman to recover lost supply shipments so they can complete the construction of the oil rig, while the Scientist requests that the Fisherman collect samples of the local wildlife for study.
-Eventually, the Fisherman brings back enough supplies for the Foreman to finish construction of the oil rig, and they proceed to drill into the sea floor.
-However, this causes fissures to open up on the sea floor, releasing a dark ooze that begins to mutate the fish.
-The Scientist has the Fisherman collect mutated samples, but exposure to the corrupted fish causes the Scientist to mutate into a monster and he escapes to the ocean.
-Meanwhile, the Executive arrives and orders to the Foreman to continue drilling, even though it is angering the local sea monsters.
-Fearful of the monsters but equally fearful of the Executive, the Foreman asks the Fisherman to sabotage the oil rig's defense system, which will hopefully convince the Executive to abort the drilling.
-The Fisherman does so, and with the defense system down, a tentacled sea monster attacks the oil rig, destroying the drill before being eaten by the Leviathan.
+The Fisherman brings back enough supplies for the Foreman to finish construction of the oil rig, and they drill into the sea floor.
+This causes fissures to open up on the sea floor, releasing a dark ooze and species thought to be extinct.
+The Scientist has the Fisherman collect samples of the new species; eating them causes the Scientist to mutate into a monster, and he escapes to the ocean.
+The Executive arrives and orders the Foreman to continue drilling, even though it angers the local sea monsters.
+Fearful of the monsters, but equally fearful of the Executive, the Foreman asks the Fisherman to sabotage the oil rig's defense system to convince the Executive to abort the drilling.
+With the defense system down, a tentacled sea monster attacks the oil rig, destroying the drill before being eaten by the Leviathan.
 The Executive flees via helicopter, and the Foreman agrees to continue providing the Fisherman with advanced equipment until he and the rest of the oil rig crew can evacuate.